AK-Saigyouji/Procedural-Cave-Generator/README.md

 If taking this approach, be sure to save the modules you used when generating the prefab.
 You'll want to duplicate the modules you used and store those duplicates somewhere safe.
 If you mutate the module (e.g. by generating a random cave with it, causing the seed to be rerolled) you won't be able to rebuild the cave unless you've saved all of its properties somewhere.

-An alternative to saving the module is to save a copy of the map itself using the visual editor, and then use a static map holder to reproduce that same map in the cave generator.
+An alternative to saving the module is to save a copy of the map, and then use a static map holder to reproduce that same map in the cave generator.
 The map will be saved as a PNG, which does an excellent job of compressing the map data so that it takes significantly less than 1 bit per tile.

 ### 3.3 Design and build algorithmically at run-time